Skip to main content

 ConflictA predicted or actual merge conflict between two lanes.

-Artifact / ProofEvidence produced by computer-use agents (screenshots, traces, videos, test reports).
+Artifact / ProofEvidence captured via ade proof (screenshots, recordings, browser traces, console logs, test reports).

 PlanThe structured execution document generated by a Mission’s planner agent.